 About the fund

-Staffordshire County Council has committed to reducing the climate change impacts arising from its buildings and services and recognises the need to adapt to our changing climate.
+Staffordshire County Council has committed to reducing greenhouse gases which are contributing to climate change and recognises the need to adapt to our changing climate.

 The importance of working with others to reduce the climate change impact across all of Staffordshire is a priority.